Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

 For children aged 10 to 12 years, experts recommend just adding 30 minutes more to the recommended 60 minutes for kids below this age range.
+This sums up to a screen time of 1.5 hours a day or 10.5 hours a week.

 Hence, stricter parental guidance is advised to make sure they view only what is suitable for them and follow the recommended amount of screen time.